Microsoft Safety Scanner is a free tool from Microsoft. So, what exactly does it do?

 So, the tool is not only ideal for one-time use; it's made for that purpose.
-In case a threat or virus attacks a computer that the in-built protection cannot handle, then this tool is ideal for helping deal with that.
+If a threat or virus attacks a computer that the built-in protection cannot handle, this tool is ideal for helping deal with that.

 But as mentioned before, it gets updated ever-so-often.
-Thus, it's ideal for downloading the latest version every time or whenever you wish to use it.
+Thus, it's ideal for downloading the latest version whenever you wish to use it.

 Installing and using Microsoft Safety Scanner is as easy as you would imagine.
 Microsoft has a dedicated page for it.
-However, you need to ensure that you're using either the 32-bit or the 64-bit version according to your operating system.
+However, according to your operating system, you must ensure you're using either the 32-bit or the 64-bit version.
 So, here's what you'll have to do: